rednblackgames/HyperLap2D-Wiki/_docs/libGDX Runtime/1-getting-started.md

 mSceneLoader.loadScene("MainScene", mViewport);
 ```

-If don't specified, by default SceneLoader create a ScreenViewPort, in many cases this is not what you want, especially if you target Pixel per World Unit other than 1.
-You can measure the size of your world using [guidelines]({{ site.baseurl }}{% link _docs/editor/2-editor-ui.md %}#guidelines) in order to choose the best ViewPort for your scene.
+If not specified, by default the SceneLoader creates a ScreenViewport.
+In many cases this is not what you want, especially if you target a Pixel per World Unit other than 1.
+You can measure the size of your world using [guidelines]({{ site.baseurl }}{% link _docs/editor/2-editor-ui.md %}#guidelines) in order to choose the best Viewport for your scene.

 ### Loading with `AssetManager`

-libGDX's [AssetManager](https://libgdx.com/wiki/managing-your-assets){:target="_blank"} can be used to load HyperLap2D project.
+libGDX's [AssetManager](https://libgdx.com/wiki/managing-your-assets){:target="_blank"} can be used to load a HyperLap2D project.

 ```java
 mAssetManager = new AssetManager();